STANAG 5066 IP Client & Providing IP Services over HF Radio

 General Purpose Multicast Protocols

 Use of multicast protocols has been a research topic, but in practice, IP applications are deployed point to point.
 Multicast protocols over the Internet remains a research topic.
-Specialized multicast protocols are used on a single subnetwork (e.g., ARP – Address Resolution Protocol).
+Specialized multicast protocols for most applications are used on a single subnetwork (e.g., ARP – Address Resolution Protocol) or streaming media distribution.
 There does not appear to be benefit in operating such protocols over HF.

 IP Routing Protocols